Ashok0/EnderalVREssentials/README.md

 ## Bodypaint
 If you like bodypaint, you can actually customize your character with bodypaint and view your bodypaint in VR on your VRIK body.
 You cannot apply bodypaint through RaceMenu, however, as RaceMenu treats paint as overlays which won't work properly with VRIK.
 To use bodypaint, you need to apply the paint directly to your player's skin texture file using the "Equipable Female Tattoo UNP CBBE" mod.
 You can do this through the following steps (female only):
 1. Download a CBBE bodypaint mod of interest from NexusMods.
-2. Unpack the contents and then extract the contents of the .bsa files with [**Bethesda Archive Extractor v0.10**](https://www.nexusmods.com/skyrimspecialedition/mods/974?tab=files).
+2. Unpack the contents and then extract the contents of the .bsa files with [Bethesda Archive Extractor v0.10](https://www.nexusmods.com/skyrimspecialedition/mods/974?tab=files).
 3. Open the \textures\ folder from the extracted .bsa files and select a .dds file with the bodypaint you wish to use.
 Open this file in Adobe Photoshop.
 Select Image > Image Size > Set the Width and Height to 2048px and click OK.
 4. Navigate to the \mods\Bijin skin UNP and CBBE\ folder in your Mod Organizer 2 folder.
 Search for "femalebody_1.dds" and open this file in Adobe Photoshop.
 5. Select the Photoshop tab with the bodypaint image, then select the entire image with the Rectangular Marquee Tool and then hit Edit > Copy Merged.